+menstrual cramp and ran out of my office."
 Menstrual cramps.
 Why hadn't I thought of that?
 "So stop dicking around," Szanto ordered.
 "Brodie is talking about this being a page one story on Sunday and he keeps asking me every eight minutes what it's going to say.
-I'd like to have an answer for him."
+I'd like to you, the answer is yes.
+She tells me you're making excellent progress.
+But when I asked her details she faked an intense have an answer for him."
+"Right."
+I said.

-"Right," I said.
 "The bar story.
-It's this...bar...where everyone in the neighborhood went to, you know, drink.
-Except there was something, something"-what was the word Szanto had used the other day?-"something sinister going on inside."
+It's this . . . bar . . . where everyone in the neighborhood went to, you know, drink.
+Except there was something, something"-what was the word Szanto had used the other day?-"something sinister going on inside.